djchateau/ISKTER/README.md

 ### Multi-Use

+- [Cache Sleuth](https://www.cachesleuth.com/): A lot of useful tools, particularly for decoding/encoding text, as well as some useful interpreters.
 - [CyberChef](https://github.com/gchq/CyberChef): Self-described as the "Cyber Swiss Army Knife" created and maintained by UK's four-letter glowies, it contains an impressive amount of functionality for doing analysis and assisting in other cybersecurity-related work and activities, such as CTFs.
+- [HackTricks](https://book.hacktricks.xyz/): An extensive wiki with tips, methodologies and explanation of techniques for red teaming, pentesting and CTFs.

 ### Enumeration

 #### Users

 - [Finger User Enumeration Script](https://github.com/pentestmonkey/finger-user-enum): Username guessing tool primarily for use against the default Solaris finger service.
 Also supports relaying of queries through another finger server.
+- [BloodHound Community Edition](https://github.com/BloodHoundAD/BloodHound): Intended to identify flaws in a given Active Directory setup, BloodHound is useful for enumeration of users and objects found within these environment.
+An enterprise edition of this software is also available to assist in defending an environment from accidental slips configuration within an environment that might expose an organization to unnecessary privilege escalation.

 #### Network